Jump to

 right-handed double torus shaped particles (a right-handed torus shaped particle inside a left-handed torus shaped particle)

-The left-handed and right-handed helix shaped particles are perhaps simple equivalents of the neutrino particle
+The left-handed and right-handed helix shaped particles could be a simple neutrino particle

-And pairs of the left-handed and right-handed helix shaped particles joined side-by-side are perhaps simple equivalents of the photon particle
+And pairs of the left-handed and right-handed helix shaped particles joined side-by-side could be a simple photon particle

-And the left-handed torus shaped particle is perhaps a simple equivalent of the positron particle
+And the left-handed torus shaped particle could be a simple positron particle

-And the right-handed torus shaped particle is perhaps a simple equivalent of the electron particle
+And the right-handed torus shaped particle could be a simple electron particle

-And perhaps, the left-handed and right-handed double torus shaped particles are simple equivalents of a 'neutral' particle, a particle that is not in the Standard model of particle physics
+And the left-handed and right-handed double torus shaped particles could be a simple 'neutral' particle, a particle that is not in the Standard model of particle physics

 Return to top